fieryhenry/BCSFE-Python/remaining_features.md

 # Remaining Features

-The following is a list of features that are not yet implemented in the 3.0.0 branch of the save editor.
+The following is a list of features that are not yet implemented in the 3.0.0 branch of the save editor but are in the master branch.

 - [ ] save conversion
-- [ ] gamatoto xp / level
+- [x] gamatoto xp / level
 - [ ] ototo cat cannon
 - [ ] gamatoto helpers
 - [x] fix gamatoto crashing